downtocode/glauss/README.md

 Overview
 --------
 This program aims to implement a physics simulation engine capable of doing simulations on various scales, from molecular dynamics to planetary motion, all whilst maintaining maximum performance.
-Implemented using the SDL2, Freetype 2, and the OpenGL ES 2.0 libraries.
+Implemented using the SDL2, Freetype 2, Lua 5.2 and the OpenGL ES 2.0 libraries.
 Uses POSIX threads to implement multi-threading.
 Written in standard C and released under the GPLv3 License.

 Compiling
 ---------